matthaul/ipsecautomation/README.md

-# ipsecautomation
-Automate ipsec tunnel vpn.
-Improve readability for tunnel statuses.
-Create a set it and forget it, tunnel monitor/keep alive service.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request